-Kettlestrings' Tavern, In the 1830s, the Kettlestring family purchased 170 acres just west of Chicago.
-This quarter section of land was known as Kettlestrings' Grove, then Oak Ridge Inn, next came Harlem, and finally, Oak Park today.
+Kettlestrings' Tavern: In the 1830s, the Kettlestring family purchased 170 acres just west of Chicago.
+This quarter section of land was known as Kettlestrings' Grove, then Oak Ridge Inn, then Harlem, and finally, Oak Park today.

 The Patterson Tavern, [Winnetka].
-In 1836 Erastus and Zeruah (also referred to as Zernah) Patterson and their five children were traveling west from Vermont as part of an ox-drawn wagon train of six families.
+In 1836, Erastus and Zeruah (also called Zernah) Patterson and their five children traveled west from Vermont as part of an ox-drawn wagon train of six families.
 The group camped on the hill at the site now known as Lloyd Park in Winnetka.
 While the five other families continued their journey, the Pattersons decided they had arrived at a beautiful and ripe spot for commerce.
-The place where they settled was on the stagecoach route, the "Green Bay Trail," which connected Chicago's Fort Dearborn, Milwaukee, and Fort Howard in Green Bay, Wisconsin.
+They settled on the stagecoach route, the "Green Bay Trail," which connected Chicago's Fort Dearborn, Milwaukee, and Fort Howard in Green Bay, Wisconsin.

 Erastus Patterson died the following year.
-"Widow" Patterson ran the tavern with her sons until 1845, becoming one of the first women in the area to operate a business.
-She sold the tavern to Lucas Miller, who sold it to Marcus Gilman a short time later.
-In 1847 Gilman sold it to John Garland, a prominent early settler.
+"Widow" Patterson ran the Tavern with her sons until 1845, becoming one of the first women in the area to operate a business.
+She sold the Tavern to Lucas Miller, who sold it to Marcus Gilman a short time later.
+Gilman sold it to John Garland, a prominent early settler, in 1847.